I love wings! I mean, I really love wings. So when the wing shop I frequented (on a near daily basis) closed down, I became somewhat unhinged.

 I tried a few different stores.
 First the Publix deli, then the Wing Stop down the street, and some other obscure place with a name I cannot remember.
 But none did the job, either they were too far away for me to walk to or the wings just weren’t up to par.

 So I decided it was time to quit being lazy and make them myself.
-I found the best way to fry them up and laid it all out for you here.
+I found the best way to fry wings up and laid it all out for you.
 The problem was I didn’t own anything to deep fry my wings in.

 Now I’m not one to make rash decisions, so just going out and buying any old pan, skillet, or deep fryer was not something I was willing to do.
 And thank god I didn’t.
 Instead, I did my research (however silly it may sound to research pots and pans), and what my research turned up was a bit surprising to me.

 At first, I thought the best thing to get for deep frying was… you know…..
 A deep fryer.
 I mean, it makes sense, right?

 Turns out, while deep fryers are certainly a viable option, the best thing you can get for this method of cooking is a cast iron dutch oven with enamel coating.

 I’ll tell you why in a minute, but first I want to make it totally clear that this is my opinion, science doesn’t back up my claims – at least not yet.